Karunakar/logs-analysis-reports/README.md

 # Instalation

 #### Launching the Vigrant Virtual Machine
-  1. Download udacity vigrant instance & downlaod the oracle VM from oracle
+  1. Download udacity vigrant instance & download the oracle VM from oracle

 #### Downlaod the data
   1. Launch the Vagrant VM inside Vagrant